-Regulations with a significant impact on our operations include the European Union's ("EU") General Data Protection Regulation, or "GDPR," the recently enacted California Consumer Privacy Act, or "CCPA" and its amendment the California Privacy Rights Act or "CPRA", and the New York Department of Financial Services Part 500 cybersecurity requirements for financial services companies.
-GDPR, which became effective in May 2018 for EU data subjects, imposes numerous technical and operational obligations on processors and controllers of personal data and provides numerous protections for individuals in the EU, including but not limited to notification requirements for data breaches, the right to access personal data, and the right to be forgotten.
-GDPR provides data protection authorities with new enforcement powers (including the ability to restrict processing activities and impose fines of up to €20 million or 4% of an organisation's total worldwide annual turnover for the preceding financial year, whichever is higher).
+Recent regulations with a significant impact on our operations include the EU's General Data Protection Regulation, or "GDPR", the recently enacted California Consumer Privacy Act, or "CCPA", and the New York Department of Financial Services Part 500 cybersecurity requirements for financial services companies.
+GDPR, which became effective in May 2018 for EU data subjects, imposes numerous technical and operational obligations on processors and controllers of personal data and provides numerous protections for individuals in the EU, including but not limited to notification requirements for data breaches, the right to access personal data, and the right to be forgotten, GDPR provides data protection authorities with new enforcement powers (including the ability to restrict processing activities and impose fines of up to €20 million or 4% of an organisation's total worldwide annual turnover for the preceding financial year, whichever is higher).
 Other countries have enacted, or are considering enacting, legislation that is similar in scope to GDPR.
 The California Consumer Privacy Act became effective on January 1, 2020 and requires companies that process information on California residents to make new disclosures to consumers about their data collection, use and sharing practices, provide consumers with rights to know and delete information relating to them and allow consumers to opt out of certain data sharing with third parties.
-The California Privacy Rights Act (effective January 1, 2023) extends these rights by allowing California residents the right to correct information and to opt-out of certain uses of personal data.
 The New York Department of Financial Services Part 500 cybersecurity requirements, which became effective in March 2017, focus on minimum standards for cybersecurity programs and empowers the New York Department of Financial Services to issue fines for noncompliance.
-Similar standards are set forth in the NAIC's Insurance Data Security Model Law, which has to date been adopted by at least 22 U.S. states.
+Similar standards are set forth in the NAIC's Insurance Data Security Model Law, which has to date been adopted by eight U.S. states.
+It is anticipated that additional federal, state and international regulations will continue to be enacted in the future.
 Compliance with cybersecurity and privacy laws and regulations requires ongoing investment in systems, policies and personnel and will continue to impact the Company's business in the future by increasing our legal, operational and compliance costs and reduce our profitability.
 In addition, while the Company has taken steps to comply with data privacy laws, the Company cannot guarantee that its efforts will meet the evolving standards imposed by data protection authorities.
+If the Company is found to have failed to comply with data privacy laws, we may be subject to regulatory inquiries, governmental investigations and proceedings and may incur reputational damage, material fines and other monetary penalties and damages, diversion of management's time and attention and increased regulatory scrutiny, all of which could have a material adverse effect on the Company's business and results of operations.